Salvation By Works?

 By Carlton Foster – March 2013

-“And I saw the dead, small and great, stand before God; and the books were opened: and another book was opened, which is the book of life: and the dead were judged out of those things which were written in the books, according to their works.
-And the sea gave up the dead who were in it, and death and hell delivered up the dead who were in them: and they were judged every man according to their works.
+“I saw the dead, small and great, stand before God; and the books were opened: and another book was opened, which is the book of life: and the dead were judged out of those things which were written in the books, according to their works.
+And the sea gave up the dead who were in it, and death and hell delivered up the dead who were in them: and they were judged by every man according to their works.
 And death and hell were cast into the lake of fire.
 This is the second death.
 And whosoever was not found written in the book of life was cast into the lake of fire” (Rev 20:12-15).

 What is Salvation by Works?
-In Ephesians 2:8-9, the Bible said “For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast” By the “grace” of God you are saved.
+In Ephesians 2:8-9, the Bible said “For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast.”
+By the “grace” of God you are saved.
 Period!
 Before we explain Rev 20:12-15, let us take a step back and analyze why we need to be saved.

-The process has two steps: 1) Principle established, 2) Human’s actions that are in harmony with the principle.
-Let’s analyze it with the Eden experience:
+The process has three steps: 1) Principle established, 2) Human’s actions that are in harmony with the principle confirm our belief, 3) Justification is the final result.

 1) The Principle – Satan established an order contrary to God.